alexrybicki/Xzor/BMM.md

         });
         // Make toggle focusable
         toggle.setAttribute('tabindex', '0');
-        // Ensure the animation works properly when the page loads });
+});
     // Ensure the animation works properly when the page loads document.addEventListener('DOMContentLoaded', function() {